Quake II: Ports

-There is a split-screen multiplayer mode for two to four players (a four player game is possible using the PlayStation's Multi-tap).
-The only available player avatar is a modified version of the male player avatar from the PC version, the most noticeable difference being the addition of a helmet.
-Players can only customize the color of their avatar's armor and change their name.
-The twelve multiplayer levels featured are unique to the PlayStation version, with none of the PC multiplayer maps being carried over.

 The Nintendo 64 version has different single-player levels and multiplayer maps, and features multiplayer support for up to four players.
-This version has new lighting effects, mostly seen in gunfire, and uses the Expansion Pak for extra graphical detail.
+This version has advanced lighting effects, improved animated skybox and water, and uses the Expansion Pak for smoother framerate and hi-color depth mode.
 This port features a new soundtrack, consisting mostly of dark ambient pieces, composed by Aubrey Hodges.

 A port of Quake II was included with Quake 4 for the Xbox 360 on a bonus disc.
 This is a direct port of the original game, with some graphical improvements.
 The port allows for System Link play for up to sixteen players, split-screen for four players, and cooperative play in single-player for up to sixteen players or four players with split-screen alone.

 Enhanced version

 An "enhanced" version of Quake II developed by Nightdive Studios was released for Nintendo Switch, PlayStation 4, PlayStation 5, Microsoft Windows, Xbox One, Xbox Series X/S on August 10, 2023, during QuakeCon.
 It collects the full single-player campaign alongside all previously released official expansions and multiplayer maps.
 It is the first console version of the game to be presented in native widescreen at a resolution of 1080p and 60 frames-per-second performance on the eighth-generation platforms, while the PlayStation 5, Xbox One X, Xbox Series X/S and Windows releases are able to support native 4K (3840x2160) resolution and up to 120FPS with compatible displays.
 The Xbox Series X/S and Windows releases also support 8-player splitscreen.
 This version of the game also introduces a new single-player expansion, Call of the Machine, which was designed exclusively for the enhanced version by Bethesda studio MachineGames, comprising 28 additional levels and a new Deathmatch map.
 The Nintendo 64 version of Quake II is also bundled with the enhanced version as a bonus.